dylanesque/Cheatsheets/react.md

 -Kent says:

 > "Context also has the unique ability to be scoped to a specific section of the React component tree.
-> A common mistake of context (and generally any “application” state) is to make it globally available
-> anywhere in your application when it’s actually only needed to be available in a part of the app
-> (like a single page).
-Keeping a context value scoped to the area that needs it most has improved
-> performance and maintainability characteristics."
+ A common mistake of context (and generally any “application” state) is to make it globally available anywhere in your application when it’s actually only needed to be available in a part of the app (like a single page).
+Keeping a context value scoped to the area that needs it most has improved performance and maintainability characteristics."

 -`useImperativeHandle` is described in the React docs as:

->useImperativeHandle customizes the instance value that is exposed to parent components when using ref.
+> "useImperativeHandle customizes the instance value that is exposed to parent components when using ref. used with forwardRef
->As always, imperative code using refs should be avoided in most cases. useImperativeHandle should be
+As always, imperative code using refs should be avoided in most cases. useImperativeHandle should be"
->used with forwardRef

--Uses of this hook should be fairly infrequent, and always documented as to why it's necessary in that particular case.
+- Uses of this hook should be fairly infrequent, and always documented as to why it's necessary in that particular case.

+## React Component Lifecycle

+1. Mount: Lazy initializers (functions passed to `useState` or `useEffect`) are run.

+2. Update: The component is rendered, which consists of:
+   - React updates the DOM
+   - Performs cleanup of layoutEffects
+   - Runs layoutEffects

+Then:

+- The browser paints the screen
+- Performs cleanup of effects
+- runs effects

+- Updates are triggered by a parent re-render, or changes to state or context.

 # Epic React: Advanced React Patterns